webplatform/docs-wpd/Creating_API_pages/index.md

 ==Creating the API Object Method, Property, and Event pages== The API Object page lists all of the members (properties, methods, and events) for the object in tables that summarize these members.
 Each member's information is held in a separate page, the pertinent sections of which are drawn into the summary tables.
 You have to create a page for each member using [[WPD:New_Page]].

-For example, the [[apis/MediaStreamTrackList|MediaStreamTrackList]] object has the following members:
+For example, the [[apis/MediaStreamTrackList|MediaStreamTrackList]] object has the following members, shown with their full paths:
 *Methods
 **[[apis/webrtc/objects/MediaStream/methods/add]]
 **[[apis/webrtc/objects/MediaStream/methods/item]]